 - Conveniently located near both I-15 and I-215, our nursing school in Salt Lake City UT is easy to find and reach from nearly anywhere in Salt Lake City, Ogden, or Provo.

-Finally, an RN program near me!
+Finally, a nursing school near me!

 Real-life Scenarios & Simulation